 As Barry had won the Knockout Competition he also received a Trophy.

 Me presenting Barry with his Trophy.

-At some Thursday Horizons Meetings there is a Guest Visitor, arranged by Sue Watkinson.
+At some Thursday Horizons Meetings there is a Guest Visitor.
 This typically is a representative of an organisation (usually local) providing information of relevance to the U3A membership or perhaps a demo of an activity likely to be of interest to members.